色花堂

 WILF Campus Pre-Health Applicant Orientation

-This orientation is for upper-level students expecting to apply to medical, dental and health programs in the upcoming application cycle (in the current academic year).
-The orientation will cover the internal application process, what professional school application services are expecting, what applicants will need, and approximate timelines.
+This orientation is for upper-level students expecting to apply to medical, dental, and health programs in this upcoming application cycle (in the current academic year).
+The orientation will cover the internal 色花堂 application process, what professional school application services are expecting, what applicants will need, and required timelines.

 How to Ace the Traditional Interview for Medical, Dental, and Healthcare Graduate School Workshop